-A highly motivated leader knows the prerequisites to fulfil those motivations, and the important role others play in those achievements.
+A highly motivated leader knows the prerequisites to fulfill those motivations, and the important role others play in those achievements.
 That knowledge helps them make constructive decisions in their interactions and relationships with others.

 Empathy is the ability for someone to understand and share the feelings of another person — to put themselves into the shoes of others, so to speak.
-It's a key component of successful human relationships, and the cornerstone of emotional intelligence.
+It's a key component of successful human relationships and the cornerstone of emotional intelligence.

 Why is it so important?

 Without empathy, it's difficult or impossible to reflect on the impacts your actions might have on others.
 If you don't know or reflect on how others might perceive your actions, you can't self-regulate effectively either.

 An empathetic leader knows when they're asking for too much.